CloudCannon/documentation/_posts/2015-09-04-minor-ui-fixes-and-bug-fixes.md

 * Editor navigation menu now splits Posts, Pages and collection items into their own category
+* Bitbucket syncing fixed for branches including a slash (/)
 * A new calming blue login background
 * Background images removed from client login screen
 * Removed sidebar background flicker when changing between views